jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 It is quiet a moment.
 They are away from the bees.
 The trees shift in the mild breeze; the water laughs on the rocks.

 “Shijie gets headaches,” Wei Wuxian says presently, his wrists red from the water, which pours from the rock cold and clear as ice.
 He is still scrubbing, not looking up.
 “Bad ones, sometimes.
 And fevers.
-It’s always worse when it’s rainy, like it has been.”
+It’s always worse when it rains, like it has all week.”

 It is sudden, the change in his voice, stripped of all guile, leaving only sincerity.
 Lan Wangji says nothing, which Wei Wuxian interprets—as always—as a request to continue.